-- (3) Design and construction of hardscape surfaces, including but not limited to parking spaces, drive aisles, walkways, and gathering spaces with pervious paving. - (4) Alternative green infrastructure designs that the City Engineer determines will safely and efficiently manage stormwater. - (c) Design Storm. - (1) The design storm event for post-development rate of runoff for proposed development shall be the ten (10) year storm event.
-For all proposed developments with site areas totaling 10,000 square feet or more (all phases), and for all single-family residential developments totaling five (5) acres or more (all phases), the ten-year storm event post-development rate of runoff shall not exceed the ten-year storm event predevelopment rate of runoff.
+- (3) Design and construction of hardscape surfaces, including but not limited to parking spaces, drive aisles, walkways, and gathering spaces with pervious paving. - (4) Alternative green infrastructure designs that the City Engineer determines will safely and efficiently manage stormwater.

+(c) Design Storm.

+(1) The design storm events for post-development rates of runoff for proposed development shall be the ten (10) year and twenty-five (25) year storm events.
+For all proposed developments with site areas totaling The post-development peak rates of runoff must be calculated using future condition rainfall depths resulting from no less than fifty (50) years of climate escalation, while not exceeding pre-development peak runoff rates produced by current rainfall depths estimates.
 To ensure that the post-development rate of run-off does not exceed the predevelopment rate of runoff, on-site detention is hereby required in a manner approved by the City Engineer.
 The detention system cannot release water from the site at a rate greater than the predevelopment rate of runoff.
 These provisions do not apply to the development of a single-family or duplex residential lot.
-Detention systems shall be designed as amenities rather than single purpose facilities unless the City determines that such a design is unfeasable.
+Detention systems shall be designed as amenities rather than single purpose facilities unless the City determines that such a design is unfeasible.